flandrade/my-mac/README.md

 [![Build Status](https://github.com/flandrade/my-mac/workflows/build/badge.svg)](https://github.com/flandrade/my-mac/actions)

 This repository contains Ansible playbooks to setup, configure, and maintain my Mac.
-They sets up a full local development environment with a single command.
+They set up a full local development environment with a single command.
-This takes most of the effort out of installing and configuring everything manually.
+As a result, they take most of the effort out of installing and configuring everything manually.

 Everything needed to use and customize these playbooks is documented here.
 Feel free to explore, adapt, or copy code for your playbook!